-She was closely involved with the development of music theory and analysis as a distinct discipline during the 1980s, publishing regularly on various analytical topics, and as a pianist she specialised in contemporary repertoire.
+Esther Cavett was closely involved with the development of music theory and analysis as a distinct discipline in the UK during the 1980s.
+She published regularly on various analytical topics and as a pianist she specialised in contemporary repertoire.
+Her doctorate (1985), on organicism in Mozart’s Variations, was supervised by Arnold Whittall at King’s and (during a fellowship year at Yale) Allen Forte.
 She was a Faculty Lecturer in music at Oxford University Music from 1986 to1988.

-- 'A Conspectus of Mozart's Music' [on Mozart's stylistic development].
-In H. C. Robbins Landon, ed, The Mozart Compendium (London: Thames and Hudson, 1990), 206-236
+- Cavett, E. (1990).
+A Conspectus of Mozart's Music [on Mozart's stylistic development].
+In H. C. Robbins Landon, (Ed.), The Mozart Compendium (pp. 206-236).
+London: Thames and Hudson.

-- 'Mozart's 'Haydn' Quartets: Composing Up and Down Without Rules', Journal of the Royal Musical Association 113/1 (1988), 59-80
+- Cavett, E. (1988).
+Mozart's 'Haydn' Quartets: Composing up and down without rules.
+Journal of the Royal Musical Association, 113(1), 59-80.

 - Cavett, E. (1988).
 Mozart's Codas.
 Music Analysis, 7(1), 31-53.